-“Fighting Diabetes” is the Certificate Course for Family Physicians for Diabetes Management offered by the College of Family Medicine Pakistan (CFMP) .
-It is designed to meet the educational needs of primary healthcare professionals, particularly Family Physicians and General Practitioners with an interest in diabetes care.
+“MSc Diabetes & Endocrinology & “Fighting Diabetes” are the Courses for Family Physicians for Diabetes Management offered by the College of Family Medicine Pakistan (CFMP) .
+They are designed to meet the educational needs of primary healthcare professionals, particularly Family Physicians and General Practitioners with an interest in diabetes care.
 Other suitably qualified and experienced applicants may be accepted on the course at the discretion of the CFMP Course Director.
 Healthcare professionals need to be working in a clinical setting, managing people who have diabetes mellitus to undertake this course.

 Remember!Always Close all Web Browsers after Log Out and Never share Username & Password to anyone.